theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-yunio-with-power-automate-and-the-ai-builder.md

 ---
 title: Integrate yunIO with Power Automate and the AI Builder
-description: Integation scenario with yunIO and the AI Builder
+description: Integration scenario with yunIO and the AI Builder
 ---

 The following article shows how to integrate yunIO with Microsoft Power Automate and the [Microsoft AI Builder](https://docs.microsoft.com/en-gb/ai-builder/overview).<br>